Louis62240/portfolio-nuxt-hqz/README.md

 ## Customization
 You can edit the content in the components and pages to personalize your portfolio.

-## CI/CD
-A basic CI/CD pipeline is included using GitHub Actions.
-The workflow automatically installs dependencies, builds the project, and can deploy it when changes are pushed to the repository.
-You can find the configuration in `github/workflows/deploy.yml`.

 ## License
 This project is open source and available under the MIT License.